Autor: Sadler Fränz, edevis Gmbh

 Conclusion

-Thermographic contact pattern inspection fills a gap that traditional ink-based methods are structurally unable to address: it delivers objective, reproducible results, with precise edge definition, leaving no residue, and suitable for the cycle times of mass production.
-Where manual testing methods fail due to subjectivity, the need for cleaning and a lack of automation, edevis’s thermography system enables 100% testing under real-world load conditions.The technology is currently in productive use in the automotive sector.
-As demands on gear quality in commercial vehicles, industrial gearboxes and power generation systems grow, so too does the potential for application, wherever torque needs to be transmitted reliably and failures are costly.
+Thermographic contact pattern inspection fills a gap that conventional dye-based methods are structurally unable to address: it delivers objective, reproducible results – with precise edge definition, no residue, and cycle times suitable for mass production.
+Where manual methods fail due to subjectivity, cleaning requirements, and limited automation, the edevis thermography system enables 100 % inspection under real-world load conditions.The technology is already in series production use in the automotive sector.
+As quality demands rise in commercial vehicles, industrial drives, and power generation, so does the range of applications – wherever torque must be transmitted reliably and reliability is critical.

 Any questions about contact pattern inspection?